Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.
+- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.

-- The Giants' 4.00 team ERA ranks ninth across all league pitching staffs.
+- The Giants' 4.00 team ERA ranks 10th among all league pitching staffs.

-- The Giants allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.

-- Webb will aim to earn his 10th win when he gets the start for the Giants, his 27th of the season.
-He is 9-9 with a 3.51 ERA and 162 strikeouts through 169 2/3 innings pitched.
+- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.